ml-tooling/universal-build/README.md

 - `--run`: Run the component in development mode (e.g. dev server).
 - `--version VERSION`: Version of the build (`MAJOR.MINOR.PATCH-TAG`).
 - `--force`: Ignore all enforcements and warnings.
 - `--skip-path SKIP_PATH`: Skips the build phases for all (sub)paths provided here.
+This option can be used multiple times.
 - `--test-marker TEST_MARKER`: Provide custom markers for testing.
 The default marker for slow tests is `slow`.
+This option can be used multiple times.
 - `-h, --help`: Show the help message and exit.

 ### Default Flags